 Expert Expat Advice

-The ubiquitous they claim that "the devil is in the details."
+The ubiquitous they claim that “the devil is in the details.”
 Traveling tends to prove their point, as the smallest oversight can quickly devastate the most well-researched plan.
+Even in every day circumstances, attention to detail can aid your transition, save you money and keep you connected.

 Cell phones rank high on most travelers’ necessity lists.
 They’re indispensable for finding a job, an apartment, a car, and a social life.
 Unfortunately, they can also be a serious hassle.
 Renting a phone is one pricey option.
 Another is using your phone from home.
 However, while most American carriers offer international roaming plans, the charges are astronomical and many phones don’t function internationally due to technical differences (the majority of the world operates on the GSM system, which only a few American carriers use.)
 If you are lucky enough to have a GSM phone, it’s possible to get it unlocked so that you can insert a SIM card from the country of your choice.
 This will give you a local number, and save you heaps on roaming charges.
 Alternately, you can buy a phone, SIM card, and prepaid plan once you arrive in your destination.
 This is usually the cheapest and least complicated choice, and the path taken by most financially savvy travelers.